 We have talked about the fact that systemic and subtle discrimination accumulates over time, so what is the antidote for that?

-There are three things you should prioritise as antidotes – providing opportunities, creating safe spaces, and sharing power.
+There are three things you should prioritise as antidotes – providing opportunities, creating safe spaces, and centering the most marginalised.

 Providing Opportunities